 His works are published by Capstone Records, Schott Music Corporation, Mercury Records (collaboration with Cross-Fade productions, Netherlands), Bald Wins Records and Navona Records.
 His composition As From a Dream for flute, clarinet, violin, cello, and piano is worldwide commercially distributed by Naxos.
 His compositions are included in the Society of Composers, Inc. CD Series, Society of Composers Journal of Music Scores, and National Association of Composers USA Southeast Chapter CD.
 His composition Kislev has been selected for the International Award Wining Living Composers Concert of the National Association of Composers USA Southeast Chapter.
 He is a recipient of the Promising Artists of the 21st Century Award of Centro Cultural Costa Rica.

 Doron holds a doctorate in music composition from Florida State University, masters in jazz piano from Florida State and bachelors in jazz piano from Amsterdam School of the Arts in the Netherlands.
 His principle composition teachers include Pulitzer Prize-winning composer Ellen Zwilich, Ladislav Kubik, Mark Wingate, and Ruud van Dijk.
 Doron taught at Florida State University, the Open University of Israel, conducted master classes at the National Editus Academy and the University of Costa Rica San Jose, and served as a visiting scholar at the University of California, Berkeley.
-Doron is a lecturer and coordinator of musical projects at Ono Academic College.
+Doron is a Senior Lecturer and Academic Coordinator of Jonathan Wohl School of Music at Ono Academic College.

 His jazz compositions range from lead sheets to big band charts and he appears on numerous jazz and commercial music recordings.
 He recorded/performed with Deborah Brown, Carl Allen, Mike Stern, Marcus Printup and Vincent Gardner among others.
 As a jazz pianist he has appeared at major festivals in the US, Holland, Belgium, Germany, Switzerland, Italy, Portugal and Israel.
 These include the Montreux Jazz Festival in Switzerland, the North Sea Jazz Festival in Holland, and the Red Sea Jazz Festival in Israel.